nextcloud/documentation/developer_manual/app/api.rst

     }

-CORS also needs a separate URL for the preflighted **OPTIONS** request that easily be added by adding the following route:
+CORS also needs a separate URL for the preflighted **OPTIONS** request that can easily be added by adding the following route:

 .. code-block:: php